Determinant/salticidae/README.rst

 --------

 - Simplicity.
-The library is self-contained, small in code base, and only relies on libuv and libcrypo (OpenSSL, for SHA256 purpose).
+The library is self-contained, small in code base, and only relies on libuv and libssl/libcrypto (OpenSSL, for SHA256 purpose).
+  Despite the multi-threaded nature of the library, a user only needs to understand the callbacks are invoked in a sequential order driven by a single user-initiated event loop.

 - Clarity.
 With moderate use of C++ template and new features, the vast majority of the code is self-documenting.